labor-digital/docker-base-images/README.md

-# LABOR.digital - PHP 7.3 Extended
+# LABOR.digital - PHP 7.3 Base Image - Dev Edition - Extended

-The extended docker image for our PHP based containers.
-It inherits of the [default PHP image](https://github.com/labor-digital/docker-base-images/tree/php73) but also installs imagik, the soap client for php and pdf2text.
+The development edition for our extendced PHP [7.3 docker base image](https://github.com/labor-digital/docker-base-images/tree/php73-ext).
+Why a separate dev version?
+You can use this version of the base image for dev or pipeline builds that require access to composer or phpunit (which are already pre-installed in this version) and simply pass the required artifacts to your build production image.

 Note: As we are a company based in germany the locale and timezone are already preconfigured for germany!

-## Environment Variables
-All environment variables that are inherited from the base image ([here](https://hub.docker.com/_/php))

-- PROJECT_ENV ("prod") Helper to define the environment for your application.
-SHOULD BE "dev", "staging" or "prod";
-- APACHE_WEBROOT ("/var/www/html") Defines the apache webroot directory

 ## Postcardware
 You're free to use these images, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.